emilija-lazarevic/API-Test-Automation-Assessment/test-scenarios/test-scenarios.md

-Scenario: Unsuccessful registration with a wrong HTTP method Given the user tries to send a registration request through a PUT/PATCH method Then API returns status code 404
+Scenario: Unsuccessful registration with a wrong HTTP method Given the user tries to send a registration request through a PUT/PATCH method Then the API returns status code 404

 ```